SkynetLabs/skynet-workshop/README.md

 2. Next we want to define the `SkyDB` entry `datakey`, this is the `Key` that we will be working with in `SkyDB`.
 Add the code to `src/Add.js` for `Step 3A.2`.

+   > :warning: I don't really like this here? this isn't really the key so :/

 ```javascript
 const dataKey = 'workshop';
 ```